Thaerious/node-argument-parser/readme.md

 ```

 A double-hyphen without a string attached caused all following arguments to
-be parsed as parameters not as flags, regardless of format.
+be parsed as arguments not as flags, regardless of format.
 ```
 $ node . --email who@where.com -- --notaflag